 Backgammon is one of the oldest board games, originating more than 5,000 years ago.
-It's a two player game, with the object of the game to be the first player to "bear off" or move all 15 playing discs, or checkers, off the board first.
+It's a two-player game, with the object of the game being the first player to "bear off" or move all 15 playing pieces off the board first.

 What You Need

 While backgammon sets come with large round black and white discs, it's fine to substitute checkers, tiddlywinks, or even quarters and nickels in a pinch.

 - Backgammon board